Lab Reports

 Total Coliform Bacteria

-The City of Yuma conducts monthly monitoring for Total Coliform bacteria, collecting over 100 samples from locations throughout the water distribution system.
-This monitoring is performed to verify the integrity of the distribution system and ensure the continued safety of the drinking water supply.
-A maximum of 5% of these samples may be positive for Total Coliform each month.
-(Note: If the sample is negative for Total Coliform, it is negative for E. coli).
-The City of Yuma's drinking water system is operated and monitored in accordance with the Safe Drinking Water Act (SDWA).
+The City of Yuma conducts monthly monitoring for Total Coliform bacteria, collecting over 100 samples from locations throughout the City's water distribution system.
+This monitoring helps verify the integrity of the distribution system and ensure the continued safety of the drinking water supply.

 Annual Inorganic Chemical Analysis Report